osohq/oso/docs/content/any/guides/data_filtering/index.md

 - `Neq` means that the field must not be equal to the value.
 - `In` means that the field must be equal to one of the values in value.
 Value will be a list.
+- `Nin` means that the field must not be equal to one of the values in value.
+Value will be a list.
 - `Contains` means that the field must contain the value.
 This only applies if the field is a list.